 Lemon Asparagus Pasta

-Lemon Asparagus Pasta is made ever-so-much easier with three favorite kitchen tools so indispensable that I haul them along when visiting family or friends and kitchen time is likely.
+Lemon Asparagus Pasta is made ever-so-much easier with three favorite kitchen tools so indispensable that in spring, I haul them along when visiting family or friends and kitchen time is likely.

-For the asparagus, I rigged up a vertical asparagus steamer a couple of years ago but ready-made ones can be purchased at kitchen stores.
+For the asparagus, I rigged up a vertical asparagus steamer a couple of years ago but ready-made asparagus steamers [My Disclosure Promise] can be purchased at kitchen stores.
 If you love fresh asparagus, you’ll relish how a vertical steamer cooks the spears perfectly every time.
 Standing upright, the thick stems are closer to the fire so cook more, the tender tips further away so cook less.
 Perfection.
+UPDATE These days, I've banished my ad hoc asparagus steamer to the basement and instead, only cook asparagus in the microwave in five minutes.
+Here's how to microwave asparagus, so easy!
+And good too!

-For the lemons, a microplane is essential for creating piles of airy zest without nicking the bitter white pith.
-And a lemon press, a clunky-looking, yellow-painted squeezing device, extracts the most juice possible from both lemons and limes.
+For the lemons, a microplane (soooo many size and shape choices anymore!) is essential for creating piles of airy zest without nicking the bitter white pith.
+A lemon press, a clunky-looking, yellow-painted squeezing device, extracts the most juice possible from both lemons and limes.

 For the Parmesan cheese, it’s double-duty for the microplane.